COALAIP/specs/README.md

 ```

 - TODO: Also define how the object would look like in IPLD.
-- TODO: This needs a lot of specing out.
+- TODO: This needs a lot of speccing out.
 How can members of an organization collectively sign
   something they're submitting?
 Is there a single public key address assigned to an organization or
 does the organization just bundle members that act like they were in an organization but act
 independently?

-##### Allowing Parties to Sign Metadata
+##### Allowing `Party`s to Sign Metadata

+FIXME:
 As we envision future identity registries built on top of public ledgers, we need to ensure
 that users are able to include a cryptographic identity with any registered identities, allowing
 them to sign any submitted metadata.
 Luckily, the [Friend of a Friend Project](http://www.foaf-project.org/)